 Clouds was originally set up by Barbara and Bill Lees, and their family have owned their shop in Walkden town centre for 11 years.

-Despite now being semi-retired, Rebecca says that her parents are just as involved as ever, adding that still come to work at the shop every day.
+Despite now being semi-retired, they are as involved as ever, and still go to work at the shop every day.

 Jen Riley, Rebecca’s sister, also helps at the family business when she can.